wazuh/wazuh-documentation/source/development/packaging/generate-indexer-package.rst

 Wazuh Indexer
 =============

-The packages' generation process is launched from two scripts, which are found within the ``packaging_scripts`` folder of the repository:
+The packages' generation process is orchestrated by two scripts, which are found within the ``packaging_scripts`` folder of the repository:

 -  ``build.sh``: compiles the Java application and bundles it into a